cedgark/Ulysses-Machine-Learning/README.md

 Live Demo - https://users.cs.cf.ac.uk/Anyiam-OsigweCE1/Ulysses_website/ul_home.html

+If you wish, you can run this code on your local machine -

 Produce a file containing all place names in Ulysses with relevant text extracts on a chapter by chapter basis
 >python map-ml.py
 output: new_uplaces.json